 In the case of equity and property fund investments, the selection of funds and fund managers plays a key role in the implementation of the responsible investment strategy.
 Only actors who are strongly committed to sustainability and the promotion of their own practices in terms of both corporate responsibility and the sustainability of the fund qualify as fund managers.
 The Bank of Finland also expects fund management companies to pursue an active ownership strategy and engage with the companies they invest in, so that sustainability aspects are fully taken into account.

 In addition to maintaining responsible practices in the investment of its own financial assets, the Bank of Finland endeavours to be an active player in sustainability issues within the Eurosystem and on various fora, internationally.
 The Bank of Finland is a member of the Network for Greening the Financial System (NGFS), a global forum formed by central banks and supervisors, thus contributing to the debate on green finance and cooperating with other authorities and financial sector participants.
+The Bank of Finland is also a member of Finsif (Finland’s Sustainable Investment Forum).
+Finsif’s purpose is to promote responsible investment in Finland.

 Climate change has also become one of the main issues to be considered in responsible investment.
 By analysing the effects of climate change, new types of risks and opportunities can be identified in the asset portfolio.
 The Bank of Finland’s sustainability programme, published in December 2019, also emphasises the promotion of sustainable growth and wellbeing, exerting influence via information and cooperation as well as management of climate risks, which will also be reflected in the design and development of the Bank of Finland’s responsible investment strategy.